pzem016/FluxNode-Pi4/README.md

      ```
      The npm package is fairly large and will take a few minutes.

-  1. Once all of the updates are required, I suggest rebooting the system:
+  1. Once all of the updates are installed, I suggest rebooting the system:
      ```
      sudo systemctl reboot
      ```